mikevelissariou/financetracker/README.md

 - Remove the most recent transaction
 - Input validation for reliable data handling

-## Project Structure
-The project is divided into multiple modules for better organisation:
+**Project Structure**

-- `main.py` → Handles user interaction and program flow
+- main.py – Handles user interaction and program flow
-- `tracker.py` → Core logic for managing transactions
+- tracker.py – Core logic for managing transactions
-- `models.py` → Data structures (e.g. Transaction class)
+- models.py – Data structures such as the Transaction class
-- `commands.py` → Implements command pattern for actions
+- commands.py – Implements the command pattern for actions
-- `test_tracker.py` → Unit tests using pytest
+- test_tracker.py – Unit tests using pytest

-## Design Approach
-The system was built using:

-- Object-Oriented Programming (OOP)
-  Classes are used to organise data and behaviour logically.

-- Command Pattern
-  User actions (e.g. add/remove transactions) are implemented as commands, improving flexibility and separation of concerns.

-- Modular Design
-  Each file has a specific responsibility, making the code easier to maintain and extend.

-## Testing
+**Design Approach**
+The system was built using object-oriented programming, where classes are used to organise data and behaviour logically.
+The command pattern was implemented to separate user actions from the core logic, improving flexibility and making the system easier to extend.
+A modular design was used so that each file has a clear responsibility, improving maintainability.

+**Testing**
-The project includes unit tests written using pytest to verify:
+The project includes unit tests written using pytest to verify correct functionality.
+These tests ensure that transactions are added and removed correctly, financial summaries are accurate, and invalid inputs are properly handled.
+This improves the reliability of the system.

-- Correct addition and removal of transactions
-- Accurate calculation of summaries
-- Proper handling of invalid inputs

-All core functionality is tested to ensure reliability.

-## Version Control and Change Management
+**Version Control and Change Management**
-This project was developed using Git and GitHub:

-- Changes were tracked using commits
-- Branches were used for implementing updates and fixes
-- Pull requests were used to merge changes into the main branch
-- Version history allows tracking and reverting changes if needed

-## Future Improvements
+This project was developed using Git and GitHub.
+Changes were tracked using commits, and branches were used to implement updates and fixes without affecting the main version.
+Pull requests were used to merge changes back into the main branch.
+This approach allowed all changes to be documented and tracked, making it possible to review or revert previous versions if needed.

+**Future Improvements**
-- Add file saving/loading (persistent storage)
+- Add file saving and loading for persistent data
-- Develop a graphical user interface (GUI)
+- Develop a graphical user interface
 - Add budgeting and financial goal tracking
-- Include data visualisation (charts/graphs)
+- Include data visualisation such as charts

-## Author
+**Author**
 Michael Velissariou
 University of Bath

-## Repository
+**Repository**
 https://github.com/mikevelissariou/financetracker